-Now the states of good and evil are constant truths.
+The states of good and evil are constant truths.
 Dhamma means that which is constant, which maintains itself.
 Turmoil maintains its turmoil, serenity maintains its serenity.
 Good and evil maintain their respective conditions - like hot water: it maintains its hotness, it doesn't change for anybody.
-Whether a young person or an old person drink it, it's hot.
+Whether a young person or an old person drinks it, it's hot.
 It's hot for every nationality of people.
 So Dhamma is defined as that which maintains its condition.
 In our practice we must know heat and coolness, right and wrong, good and evil.
 Knowing evil, for example, we will not create the causes for evil, and evil will not arise.

-Dhamma practicers should know the source of the various dhammas.
-By quelling the cause of heat, heat cannot arise.
+Dhamma practitioners should know the source of the various dhammas.
+By quelling the cause of heat, heat can not arise.
 The same with evil: it arises from a cause.
-If we practice the Dhamma till we know the Dhamma, we will know the source of things, their causes.
+If we practise the Dhamma till we know the Dhamma, we will know the source of things, their causes.
 If we extinguish the cause of evil, evil is also extinguished, we don't have to go running after evil to put it out.

 This is the practice of Dhamma.
-But many are those who study the Dhamma, learn it, even practice it, but who are not yet with the Dhamma, and who have not yet quenched the cause of evil and turmoil within their own hearts.
+But many study the Dhamma, learn it, even practise it, but are not yet with the

+Dhamma, and have not yet quenched the cause of evil and turmoil within their own hearts.
 As long as the cause of heat is still present, we can't possibly prevent heat from being there.
-In the same way, as long as the cause of confusion is within our minds, we cannot possibly prevent confusion from being there, because it arises from this source.
+In the same way, as long as the cause of confusion is within our minds, we can not possibly prevent confusion from being there, because it arises from this source.
 As long as the source is not quenched, confusion will arise again.

-Whenever we create good actions goodness arises in the mind.
+Whenever we create good actions, goodness arises in the mind.
 It arises from its cause.
-This is called $kusala^1$.
+This is called kusala.
 If we understand causes in this way, we can create those causes and the results will naturally follow.